 The Commission serves as a resource for information and materials regarding professionalism initiatives past and present.
 The Commission is also available to assist any sponsor, group, or person planning a CLE session on professionalism to tailor their professionalism sessions to the issues relevant to the group to whom the sessions are presented.

 For help with planning your professionalism CLE, review the Commission’s CLE Planning Guidelines found here.
 To see sample professionalism CLE/CJE papers and presentations, visit the link here.
 If you still have questions, call the Commission at (404) 225-5040.
 We are happy to assist you and to answer your questions.

 Justice Robert Benham Awards for Community Service

-The Annual Justice Robert Benham Awards for Community Service are sponsored by the Chief Justice’s Commission on Professionalism and the State Bar of Georgia.
+The Annual Justice Robert Benham Awards for Community Service are sponsored by the Chief Justice’s Commission on Professionalism.

 Law School Orientations